 Edy’s Slow Churned No Sugar Added Vanilla

 Lower in sugar than Turkey Hill and higher in fat‚ which is a good thing.
 Consuming more full-fat dairy products has actually been linked to lower rates of obesity and diabetes.
 Experts believe the connection is that full-fat foods take longer for your body to digest, which keeps you fuller longer.
 However, there are better options than this artificially-sweetened tub.

-Thrive No Sugar Added Creamy Vanilla
+Thrive Creamy Vanilla